flyingmachine/brave-clojure-web/content/100-functional-programming.md

 As you can see, Clojure gets along fine without mutation.

+One last thing!
+You might be thinking, "Wait a minute, what if I end up creating thousands of immediate values?
+Doesn't this cause the program to thrash because of garbage collection or whatever?

+Very good question, eagle-eyed reader!
+The answer is no!
+This is because, behind the scenes, Clojure's immutable data structures are implemented using something called structural sharing, which is totally beyond the scope of this book.
+Just, uh, it's kind of like Git!
+I don't know, google it!

 ### Functional Composition instead of Attribute Mutation

 Here's another way we might use mutation: